 Microphones in a human head model.
 The sound is captured similarly to human ears and distributed to record listeners without any processing.

 Music recording methods: head dummy and microphone per instrument

 The recordings are radiated from speakers with some distortions by the apparatus.
-Speakers are omnidirectional sources of acoustic waves also.
-There are direct acoustic rays, bounced and re-bounced ones also interfere.
+Speakers are omnidirectional sources of acoustic waves.
+There are direct acoustic rays and bounced and re-bounced ones also interfere.

-Therefore, in my opinion, for the current level of audio equipment, we should discuss the quality of acoustics wave field reproduction, instead of traditional sound quality such as distortions (harmonic, amplitude distortions and other).
+Therefore, in my opinion, for the current level of audio equipment, we should discuss the quality of acoustics wave field reproduction, instead of traditional sound quality such as distortions (harmonic, amplitude distortions, and others).

 A sound hologram is really the aim of such a 3-D system.
 As a rule, these systems are multi-channel.

 There are several issues: